 The mother of all museums, the British Museum is an imposing and vast neo-classical building surrounded by the Georgian terraces and squares of Bloomsbury.
 The hordes of visitors are initially sucked into the striking Great Court - a large rectangular space covered by a glass roof and surrounded by cream-coloured classical facades with doorways leading into the scores of galleries packed with antiquities plundered from across the ancient world.
 In the middle of the court is a large, circular reading room flanked by broad spiral staircases leading up to a smart restaurant at the top.
 To the east are several charming and venerable wood-panelled rooms, dripping with a sense of adventure and history.
 Behind glass panels is a wide variety of objects, from stone age axes to eighteenth century medals, designed to show the breadth of the museum's collection.
-Beyond these rooms is the Paul Hamlyn library where children can pick up backpacks, which contain a series of activities based around a couple of galleries in the museum, or a colourful booklet detailing one of half-a-dozen trails, which mostly involve spotting particular artifacts.
+Beyond these rooms is the Paul Hamlyn library where children can pick up backpacks, which contain a series of activities based around a couple of galleries in the museum, or a colourful booklet detailing one of half-a-dozen trails, which mostly involve spotting particular artefacts.

 Dramatically-lit statues of Greek Gods

-West of the court are more than a dozen galleries with pottery, jewelry, vases, Lykian sculptures and other objects tracing the development of a series of civilisations in Greece from the Mycenaeans to Alexander The Great.
+West of the court are more than a dozen galleries with pottery, jewellery, vases, Lykian sculptures and other objects tracing the development of a series of civilisations in Greece from the Mycenaeans to Alexander The Great.
 Among the highlights is the Parthenon room where dramatically-lit statues of Greek Gods and lengthy frescos line the walls.
 Nearby are some eye-catching stone sculptures from Assyria, including a hulking bearded and winged lion from the ninth century B.C.
 But some of the galleries have utilitarian tiled floors and plain walls, more in keeping with a general hospital than one of the world's great museums.
 Upstairs are many more galleries featuring mummies from ancient Egypt, samurai armour from medieval Japan, engraved silver from Roman Britain, sixteenth-century clocks and many more treasures.
 Downstairs, is a sculpture of a tree made out of guns, a haunting sixteenth-century ivory mask, mysterious wooden carvings and other objects from Africa.

 Rum and chocolate truffle cake